The Office Christmas Party - how to survive!

 How to actually do it...

-prepared for basic questions and plan your reply.
+prepared for basic questions about your social life, family etc. and plan your reply.

 - Avoid office gossip - smile politely and say 'work's not on the